Jol Thoms (b. Toronto) is an artist and researcher based in London, UK. His audio-visual

 Saraceno at the Technische

 Universität Braunschweig, Germany (2014-16).
-He is currently Studio Lecturer in Goldsmiths’ MA Art & Ecology where he is also a member of Critical Ecologies.
+As a composer and sound designer he has collaborated with Alva Noto and Libita Sibungu.
+He is currently Studio Lecturer in Goldsmiths’ MA Art & Ecology and MA Art & Politics.
+He is also a member of the Centre for Art & Ecology.

-Thoms has recently participated in: Unknown Unknowns: An Introduction to Mysteries - 23rd Triennale de Milano (2022); Drift: Art and Dark Matter – Agnes Etherigton Art Centre, CA (2021)/Belkin Gallery, UBC, Vancouver; Who Wants to Live Forever? – with Deep Field Projects – Kunsthall Trondheim (2020); Logics of Sense 1: Investigations – Blackwood
+Thoms has recently participated in: Ocean Evening – Ocean Space with LAS Art Foundation, Opening Ceremonies of 60th Venice Biennale, (2024); Postscript of Silence – McaM, Shanghai, (2023/24); The Measure of the World - RADIUS Centre for Art and Ecology, Delft (2023); Unknown Unknowns: An Introduction to Mysteries - 23rd Triennale de Milano (2022); Drift: Art and Dark Matter – Agnes Etherigton Art Centre, CA (2021)/Belkin Gallery, UBC, Vancouver (2021)/Art Museum, U of Toronto (2022); Who Wants to Live Forever? – with Deep Field Projects – Kunsthall Trondheim (2020); Istanbul Experimental

 Film Festival, Kadikoy Sinemasi, Istanbul (2019); Blind Faith: Between the